-File an EEOC Charge Or Risk Losing Your Case
+File an EEOC Charge ASAP Or Risk Losing Your Case

 Some prospective clients are surprised to learn that most of wrongful termination or sexual harassment matters than an employment lawyer handles cannot be taken straight to court.
 This is, unfortunately, true.